High-Yield Construction Hazard Control Tables

 How To Use The Tables

-A final review table should do more than list hazards.
+A final-review table should do more than list hazards.
 It should connect the hazard to the exposure, the preferred control, and the evidence that the control is working.
-The CHST exam often places candidates in field conditions where several facts are true at once: the crew is behind schedule, weather changed, the subcontractor is new, a permit exists, and a worker is exposed anyway.
+CHST questions often place you in field conditions where several facts are true at once: the crew is behind schedule, weather changed, the subcontractor is new, a permit exists, and a worker is exposed anyway.
 In that setting, the best answer is usually the one that controls the exposure now and improves the system afterward.

 Hierarchy Of Controls Under Pressure

-Use the hierarchy as your answer filter: elimination, substitution, engineering controls, administrative controls, and PPE.
-Elimination and engineering controls usually outrank training-only or PPE-only choices when the question asks for the best long-term control.
-Administrative controls still matter, especially permits, inspections, competent person review, pre-task planning, exposure rotation, and access control, but they should not be used to excuse a missing physical control.
+Use the hierarchy as your answer filter: elimination, substitution, engineering controls, administrative controls, PPE.
+Elimination and engineering controls outrank training-only or PPE-only choices when the question asks for the best long-term control.
+Administrative controls still matter, especially permits, inspections, competent-person review, pre-task planning, exposure rotation, and access control, but they should never excuse a missing physical control.

-A common exam trap is a familiar but incomplete answer.
-For example, a toolbox talk may be useful after repeated ladder misuse, but if the question stem says a ladder is damaged, the immediate best action is to remove it from service.
-A written permit may be necessary for hot work, but it does not replace fire watch, combustibles control, extinguisher readiness, and post-work monitoring when those are needed by the situation.
+A common trap is a familiar but incomplete answer.
+A toolbox talk may help after repeated ladder misuse, but if the stem says a ladder is damaged, the immediate best action is to remove it from service.
+A written hot-work permit may be required, but it does not replace fire watch, combustible control, extinguisher readiness, and post-work monitoring when the situation needs them.

 Changing Conditions Table